Subscribe to Our Blog

 The presence of the heme prosthetic group makes UV-Vis spectroscopy a powerful tool for studying heme proteins via their spectral changes.
 The prosthetic group gives rise to the absorbance spectra, which vary with the state of the heme group.

 Heme proteins may carry up to four oxygen molecules, with the conformation of the protein being different depending on the presence of the oxygen molecule, and the number of bound oxygen molecules.
 As such, spectroscopy is a useful tool for measuring blood oxygen levels.
 This is important in a variety of medical applications, including situations where patients are sedated, comatose or otherwise unable to express nausea or faintness, which are common signs of low blood oxygenation.

 The original setup for this experiment used a Spark spectral sensor, which has since been retired.
-The Ocean HDX and Flame spectrometers are current options for these experiments that provide significant advantages in performance, flexibility and stability.
+The Ocean SR2 and Ocean HDX spectrometers are good options for these experiments that provide significant advantages in performance, flexibility and stability.

 To measure the visible absorbance spectra for hemoglobin (Sigma H-7379), myoglobin (Sigma M-0630), and cytochrome c (Sigma C-3131), solutions of each were prepared in water at a concentration of approximately 1 mg/mL.
 The samples were diluted as necessary to provide spectra data below 1 AU, then pipetted into disposable cuvettes.
 Absorbance measurements were taken with integration time set at 3.5 ms, 50 scans to average, and boxcar smoothing width of 10.

 The absorbance spectra for the measured metalloproteins revealed similarities in the spectral features for each protein resulting from the presence of the heme group (Figure 1).

 Figure 1: Metalloproteins share similar absorbance features related to the presence of the heme group.